Child Protection and Safeguarding

 What to do if you are worried about the safety of a child

-There are three other members of staff who support with safeguarding and wellbeing; Ms Rasool (Maternity cover for Ms O'Brien-Bhuj) is Director of Wellbeing and is the school's lead on Safeguarding.
-Ms Caprice (Child Protection Officer) and Mr Pittaway (CLT responsibility for Child Protection).
+There are three members of staff who support with safeguarding and wellbeing; Ms Flindall (Vice Principal & Designated Safeguarding Lead, Ms O'Brien-Bhuj (Director of Student Wellbeing) and Mr Pittaway (CLT responsibility for Child Protection).
 Please contact a member of this team if you have any concerns.

-Patrice O'Brien-Bhuj (Director of Student Wellbeing) - on maternity
+Patrice O'Brien-Bhuj (Director of Student Wellbeing/Deputy Designated Safeguarding Lead)

 You can also contact Brent Local Authority Child Protection Team by clicking on the link below -